nicolasbarrows/node_fs/README.md

 ### Steps

-- Create a new project folder called node_fs
+- Create a new project folder called node_fs COMPLETE
 - Inside of node_fs, create the 4 following js files:
-  - createFile.js
+  - createFile.js COMPLETE
-  - readFile.js
+  - readFile.js COMPLETE
-  - updateFile.js
+  - updateFile.js COMPLETE
-  - deleteFile.js
+  - deleteFile.js COMPLETE
 - Inside of createFile.js:
-- Require the fs module
+  - Require the fs module COMPLETE
-- Implement the fs.writeFile() function, creating a txt file called HelloWorld.txt, with Hello, World! inside
+  - Implement the fs.writeFile() function, creating a txt file called HelloWorld.txt, with Hello, World! inside COMPLETE
-- Use the async version
+  - Use the async version COMPLETE
-- Run node createFile.js to create the file
+- Run node createFile.js to create the file COMPLETE
 - Inside of readFile.js:
-  - Require the fs module
+  - Require the fs module COMPLETE
-  - Implement the fs.readFile()
+  - Implement the fs.readFile() COMPLETE
-  - You can either read the contents of the HelloWorld.txt file, or any other file you create in your project
+  - You can either read the contents of the HelloWorld.txt file, or any other file you create in your project COMPLETE
-  - Run node readFile.js to read the file to the console
+  - Run node readFile.js to read the file to the console COMPLETE
-- Inside of updateFile.js
+- Inside of updateFile.js COMPLETE
-  - Require the fs module
+  - Require the fs module COMPLETE
-  - Using the appendFile() function, append some text to the end of your HelloWorld.txt
+  - Using the appendFile() function, append some text to the end of your HelloWorld.txt COMPLETE
-  - Run node update.js
+  - Run node update.js COMPLETE
 - Inside of deleteFile.js
-  - Require the fs module
+  - Require the fs module COMPLETE
-  - Implement the fs.unlink()
+  - Implement the fs.unlink() COMPLETE
-  - Run node deleteFile.js
+  - Run node deleteFile.js COMPLETE

 ### BONUS